neuroverse-fm/neuropilot/README.md

 This is mainly to prevent her from opening `.vscode/tasks.json` to essentially run arbitrary commands in the terminal, or editing `.vscode/settings.json` to escalate her permissions.
 **Warning: If your workspace is inside such a folder, Neuro will not be able to edit *any* files!**

-You can customise what directories are included in the list using the `NeuroPilot > Include Pattern` and `NeuroPilot > Exclude Pattern`, and you can disable the default directory checks using `NeuroPilot > Allow Unsafe Paths`.
+You can customise what directories are included in the list using the [*Include Pattern*](vscode://settings/neuropilot.includePattern) and [*Exclude Pattern*](vscode://settings/neuropilot.excludePattern), and you can disable the default directory checks using [*Allow Unsafe Paths*](vscode://settings/neuropilot.allowUnsafePaths).

 Neuro also can't change the global git configuration, only the one local to the current repository.

 Note that if Neuro has direct terminal access, you should assume all security features are pretty much out the window, since she can just rewrite the settings file and run whatever commands she wants.

-The same advice applies for ticking the `NeuroPilot > Allow Unsafe Paths` setting if you gave Autopilot-level permissions to Neuro for editing files.
+The same advice applies for ticking the [*Neuropilot: Allow Unsafe Paths*](vscode://settings/neuropilot.allowUnsafePaths) setting if you gave Autopilot-level permissions to Neuro for editing files.

 ## Commands

 ### Give Cookie

 Gives a cookie to Neuro (it tells her that Vedal gave her a cookie).
+Allows the user to specify the flavor as well.

 ### Reconnect